spectrocloud/librarium/content/docs/00-release-notes.md

 ### Upgrade Notes:

-* MaaS cluster's prekubeadmcommands have been updated to disable swap.
-This will result in MaaS cluster nodes becoming repaved.
+* MaaS cluster's initialization configuration has been updated to disable memory swap.
+This will result in MaaS cluster nodes becoming repaved when applying the new configuration.

 ### Features: